 Chemical Safety’s EMS Software

 Chemical Safety’s EMS software is designed to calculate and report only the generated waste that meets the reporting thresholds as required from small and large quantity generators.
-The Waste Biennial Report is compiled in a Federally approved reporting format that can be submitted after it has been reviewed for accuracy.
+The Waste Biennial Report (BR) is compiled in a Federally approved reporting format that can be submitted after it has been reviewed for accuracy.
 EMS offers both paper and electronic reporting options for the submittal of the Waste Biennial Report.